heptarch/heptarch.github.io/drafts/will.md

 S^* = \arg\max_{|S| = k} \sigma(S).
 $$

+This is a simplification of the problem for a number of reasons; to name a few, neurons activate with nonlinear thresholds, the goal is not a large cascade but a specific basic of attraction, and connections are themselves time-dependent.
+But even this simplification of the problem is tremendously hard;

 <!-- ## Introduction

 Chaos is usually applied to complex systems like chemical reactions, bacterial colonies, planets or piles of sand.
 But the brain is also a complex system, and according to the theory of *self-organized criticality (SOC)*, likes to maintain itself near phase transitions where small perturbations can lead to large effects.
 This sensitivity to perturbations is characteristic of *chaos in the Lyapunov sense*, where an initial uncertainty $\delta x_0$ in a parameter $x$ grows exponentially in time, or mathematically: